Diversity, Equity, Inclusion & Community

 • Jack Dugoni

-Mechanical Engineering Major, Sophomore
+Major: Mechanical Engineering

 jack.dugoni@duke.edu

-“My interest in joining the MEMS DEIC Committee stemmed originally from my respect for Dr. Rebecca Simmons, the person who advocated for the group via email.
+“My interest in joining the committee stemmed originally from my respect for Rebecca Simmons, the person who advocated for the group via email.
 I found that the Committee’s mission to support all MEMS students, regardless of backgrounds or identity expressions, is one that matches my interest in promoting inclusivity within the groups of which I am a part, especially a historically homogeneous field like engineering.
 I look forward to the conversations that will surely follow with like-minded individuals who also bring varying perspectives to the table.”

 Kylie Gancos

-Biomedical and Mechanical Engineering Majors, First-Year
+Majors: Biomedical and Mechanical Engineering

 kylie.gancos@duke.edu

-“Even though MEMS DEI is my first experience as an undergraduate committee representative, I aspire to promote an environment of inclusivity within the engineering community stemming from my personal experiences as a woman in STEM.
+“Even though this is my first experience as an undergraduate committee representative, I aspire to promote an environment of inclusivity within the engineering community stemming from my personal experiences as a woman in STEM.
 With this amazing opportunity, I hope to learn about the systematic challenges embedded in the engineering community to create an academic environment that recognizes the perspectives of all students!”

 Swetha Sekhar

-Mechanical Engineering Major, Sophomore
+Major: Mechanical Engineering

 swetha.sekhar@duke.edu